An asymptotic shape theorem for additive random linear growth models: Introduction

-The first inclusion traduces the at least linear growth and the second one the at most linear growth.
-These models have also others characteristics like attractivity, phase transition phenomenon \textit{etc}.
-Here, we want to show that they satisfy asymptotic shape results \textit{i.e.} there exists a deterministic set $B$ such that $\frac{A_t}{t}$ converges to $B$ in a sense to precise and we want to highlight their common properties which lead to a general asymptotic shape theorem.
-In order to do that we introduce a general class of random growth models including the above mentioned contact process extensions and a related good quantity, the \emph{essential hitting time} $\sigma$, which allows us to use the same techniques that the ones involved in~\cite{CPA} to prove an asymptotic shape theorem.
-Indeed, as the standard contact process itself, its extensions are non permanent models: the extinction is possible and the hitting times can be infinite so that the standard integrability conditions are not satisfied.
-On the other hand, if we condition the model to survive, then stationarity and subadditivity properties can be lost.
-The quantity $\sigma$ overcome such lacks: it turns out that this function $\sigma$ satisfies adequate stationarity properties as well as the almost-subaddivity conditions involved in Kesten and Hammersley's theorem (see \cite{kestentrick} and \cite{hamm74}), a well-known extension of Kingman's seminal result.
-We will define precisely all the quantities involved but we will refer to~\cite{CPA} for proofs working in the same way.
+The first inclusion expresses the \emph{at least linear growth} and the second one the \emph{at most linear growth}.
+These models also share characteristics such as attractivity, phase transition phenomenon \textit{etc}.
+In this paper, the goal is to highlight their common properties which allow to prove that a general class of linear random growth models satisfies an asymptotic shape theorem.
+We call \emph{hitting time} of $x$ the first time $t(x)$ that $x$ satisfies the property $P$.
+Models for which once a site $x$ satisfies the property $P$, so it does forever, are called \emph{permanent} models.
+It includes, for example, first passage percolation, introduced by Hammersley and Welsh~\cite{hammwelsh}, considering the property of "being wet".
+For permanent models, Kingman's theorem is generally used on the sequence of hitting times $(t(nx))_{n\in \N}$ for all $x\in \Z^d$, thanks to the hypotheses of sub-additivity, stationarity and integrability.
+In our case of random linear growth models, we consider non-permanent models: the fact that the property may disappear means that the standard integrability conditions are not satisfied, since $t(nx)$ can be infinite with positive probability.
+If we condition on the property's survival, then stationarity and subadditivity properties can be lost.
+To overcome such lacks, we introduce a suitable quantity $\sigma(x)$ called \emph{essential hitting time} of $x$, inspired by~\cite{GMPCRE}.
+It can been seen as a regeneration time: it is a time when the site $x$ satisfies the property, and spreads it forever.
+It turns out that this function $\sigma$ satisfies, under some hypotheses, adequate stationarity properties as well as the almost-subaddivity conditions involved in Kesten and Hammersley's theorem (see \cite{kestentrick} and \cite{hamm74}), a well-known extension of Kingman's seminal result.
+Therefore, we can use the same techniques as the ones involved in~\cite{CPA}, in order to prove an asymptotic shape theorem, that is the existence of a norm $\mu$ such that, for all $\varepsilon>0$, almost surely on the event "the property persists over time", for all $t$ large enough, we have that

-We obtain a general asymptotic shape theorem for a class of random linear growth models and deduce asymptotic shape theorems conjectured for several models: the contact process in a randomly evolving environment~\cite{steifwar}, the oriented percolation with hostile immigration~\cite{DOP} and the bounded modified contact process~\cite{durschi}.